csoutham/vantage/README.md

 ### Authentication

-Vantage uses Laravel's Gate system for authorization (similar to Horizon). **Users must be authenticated via Laravel's authentication system** to access the dashboard.
-By default, all authenticated users can access Vantage.
+Vantage protects the dashboard with Laravel's Gate system (similar to Horizon) via the `viewVantage` gate.

+- **Default behaviour:** Any authenticated user can access the dashboard.
+- **Gate input:** The gate receives the authenticated user instance or `null` if no one is logged in.
+- **Customization:** Override the gate in your `AppServiceProvider` to implement your own rules.
+- **Disable entirely:** Set `VANTAGE_AUTH_ENABLED=false` to bypass the gate (not recommended for production).

-**Important:** Make sure your application has authentication set up (e.g., Laravel Breeze, Laravel Jetstream, or custom auth).
-The dashboard requires users to be logged in.
+Make sure your application has authentication set up (Laravel Breeze, Jetstream or your own implementation) unless you intentionally open the dashboard to everyone.

 To customize access (e.g., only allow admins), override the `viewVantage` gate in your `AppServiceProvider`: